3vot/clay/readme.md

 $ 3vot setup

-Use the following setting for a demo: --key 12345 --profile 3vot --folder 3vot_intro
+Use the following setting for a demo: key: 12345 , profile: myOrg , folder: 3vot_myOrg

 This will create the directory structure and download all required dependencies from NPM, all dependencies and code used in 3VOT is Open Source.

 Step 3:
 Download a Sample App, courtesy of 3VOT

-$ 3vot download --app hello-world --profile 3vot
+$ 3vot download --app hello-world --profile rodco

 This will create the folder structure for the App and download all dependencies from NPM and Bower.